deis/deis/client/README.rst

 What is Deis?
 -------------

-Deis is an open source *Platform-as-a-Service* (PaaS) inspired by Heroku that makes it easy to deploy and scale LXC containers used to host applications, databases, middleware and other services.
-Deis leverages Docker, Chef and Heroku Buildpacks to provide a private PaaS that is lightweight and flexible.
+Deis is an open source PaaS that makes it easy to deploy and scale LXC containers and Chef nodes used to host applications, databases, middleware and other services.
+Deis leverages Chef, Docker and Heroku Buildpacks to provide a private PaaS that is lightweight and flexible.

-Deis comes with out-of-the-box support for Ruby, Python, Node.js, Java, Clojure, PHP, Dart and Go.
-However, Deis can deploy *anything* using Heroku Buildpacks or pre-built Docker images.
-Containers can be deployed to any cloud provider, although only EC2 is currently supported.
+Deis comes with out-of-the-box support for Ruby, Python, Node.js, Java, Clojure, Scala, Play, PHP, Perl, Dart and Go.
+However, Deis can deploy anything using Heroku Buildpacks, Docker images or Chef recipes.
+Deis is designed to work with any cloud provider, although only EC2 is currently supported.

 Why Deis?
 =========